In the "Administration" → "Settings" tab you can configure the following additional functions.

 With the "Edit" option you also get access to further calendar tabs and can set links to course elements or external websites used in the course.
 If you would like to delete all dates of a course calendar, simply click on the gear symbol in the calendar area and select "Reset calendar".

 Course calendars are also automatically transferred to the personal calendars of course members.
 Thus all dates can be called up also directly over the personal OpenOlat calendar.
 The same applies to group calendars.
 In the case of group calendars, it is possible to set in the group administration which write/read rights the members receive.

 By default, only owners of a course have write access to the calendar.
 Course participants only have read rights, so they cannot write new appointments or edit existing ones.
 However, if you insert the calendar as a course element, you can configure the permissions.

-A simple chat room, the so-called course chat, is available as standard in every course.
+A simple chat room is available as standard in every course.
 It is suitable for short, synchronous exchanges.
 Here course members can make live contact with other learners and lecturers, provided they are logged in at the same time.

 If activated, course participants can choose between a personalised and an anonymous view.
 When entering the chat room their name will not be displayed.
 It will be displayed, however, if they select their name in the "Participants" section.

 The history of a course chat is accessible for up to one month.
 Open the course chat and select the time span of your choice: 1 day, 1 week, or 1 month.
 The Chat will be adapted when using a mobile device.
 Tip: Partially the portrait format is more useful than the landscape format.